FAIMER logo

 Brazil

-Dr. Eliana Amaral is a tenured Full-Professor in Obstetrics at the State University of Campinas (UNICAMP), Sao Paulo, Brazil, who has served as Co-Director of the Brazil-FAIMER Regional Institute since its inception in 2007.
-She is a 2003 FAIMER Institute Fellow, and a 2014-2015 fellow of the Executive Leadership in Academic Medicine (ELAM) Program at Drexel University in Philadelphia.
-Dr. Amaral’s areas of interest for research, papers and book chapters published, projects, and conferences are issues of quality of Obstetrics care, maternal morbidity-mortality, infectious diseases in Obstetrics, education for health professionals, faculty development and affairs, and academic administration.
-Her current positions include: Head of the UNICAMP Obstetrics & Gynecology Department; member of the Brazilian Board on Obstetrics & Gynecology; advisor for the Reproductive Health Division of the World Health Organization (Geneva), Ministry of Health and Education (Brazil), and the State of Sao Paulo Secretariat of Health.
-Dr. Amaral is also currently the Head of the Faculty Affairs Office at the UNICAMP School of Medical Sciences (2014-2018).
-She has served as an advisor for the Vice-Provost of the UNICAMP Undergraduate Office (2011-2013), and as coordinator for the Board on Specialty Licensing at the Brazilian Federation of Obstetrics & Gynecology Associations (2009-2013).
+Dr. Eliana Amaral is a tenured Full Professor in obstetrics at the State University of Campinas (UNICAMP), São Paulo, Brazil, and served as founding Co-Director of the Brazil-FAIMER Regional Institute.
+She is a 2003 International FAIMER Institute Fellow, and a 2014-2015 Fellow of the Executive Leadership in Academic Medicine (ELAM) Program at Drexel University in Philadelphia.
+Dr. Amaral’s research interests include issues of quality of obstetrics care, maternal morbidity-mortality, infectious diseases in obstetrics, education for health professionals, faculty development and affairs, and academic administration.
+Her current positions include: Chair of the Global Advisory Committee at the National Board of Medical Examiners (NBME); Chair of the Infections During Pregnancy Committee at the International Federation of Gynecology and Obstetrics (FIGO); advisor for the Reproductive Health Division of the World Health Organization (Geneva); Chair for the Higher Education Chamber at the State of São Paulo Education Council; member of the Antenatal Care Committee for the Brazilian Federation of Gynecology and Obstetrics Associations; and advisor for the Ministries of Health and Education, Brazil.
+Dr. Amaral is also the head of the Office on Evaluation and Research on Medical Education at UNICAMP.
+She has served as the Vice-Provost for Undergraduate Education at UNICAMP, leading the change for remote education during the COVID-19 pandemic (2017-2021); as an advisor for the Vice-Provost of the UNICAMP Undergraduate Office (2011-2013); coordinator for the Board on Specialty Licensing at the Brazilian Federation of Gynecology and Obstetrics Associations (2009-2013), and head of the Faculty Affairs Office at the UNICAMP School of Medical Sciences (2014-2018).
 Dr. Amaral was awarded the Merit on Academic Career Dedicated to Education at UNICAMP (2013), a Gold Medal on Educational Merit from the Brazilian Association on Medical Education (2014), and Expert Recognition from the Latin American Federation of Associations on Obstetrics and Gynecology (2014).

 Global Faculty